I have a basic life philosophy that I work in to all aspects of coaching with my clients.

 Encourage the intern

 Acknowledge when you've made a mistake - and fix it

 But wait, there’s more!
 You also, need to follow the same advice when it comes to yourself.
 Don’t be a dick… to you.
 Yup.
 I said it.
 Daily affirmations and bathroom mirror pep-talks may not be your thing and that’s totally cool, but you shouldn’t shit-talk yourself either.
 Good rule of thumb?
 If you wouldn’t dare say it to someone else’s face - don’t say it to yours.

-Just be nice to yourself.
+You gotta be nice to you!
 Remind yourself that you were hired for your skill set and that it’s valued (see: paycheck).
 Being confident in your skills, being aware that you’re a valuable team member and believing in your ability to get the job done - will make you a great employee that other people want to work with, help out and help up.

 So, how about we all say it together?
 Don’t be a dick!

 Enter your info to get your free "5 Big Questions to Find A Career That Makes You Happy" worksheets instantly!